openvinotoolkit/openvino_tensorflow/examples/README.md

 # Intel<sup>®</sup> OpenVINO<sup>TM</sup> integration with TensorFlow - C++ and Python Examples

 These examples demonstrate how to use **Intel<sup>®</sup> </sup> OpenVINO<sup>TM</sup> integration with Tensorflow** to recognize and detect objects in images and videos.

+[**click-here**](https://github.com/openvinotoolkit/openvino_tensorflow/blob/aditya/samples_upgrade/examples/TF1x/README.md) For Tensorflow 1.15 implementation of the C++ and Python samples
 ## Demos showcased in the examples

-* Classification demo uses Google's Inception v3 model to classify a given image or video.
+* Classification demo uses Google's Inception v3 model to classify a given image, video, directory and camera input.
-* Object detection demo uses YOLOv3 model to detect objects in a given image or video.
+* Object detection demo uses YOLOv3 daraknet model to detect objects in a given image, video, directory and camera input.

 ## Setup for the examples